nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 .. image:: images/plotting_tutorial/Angle_map_zoom.png
     :scale: 50 %

+Atomic columns start to "zigzag" in the rightmost part of the image.
+This is also clear with the naked eye (atomic columns marked with blue dots).
+:py:meth:`atomap.sublattice.Sublattice._get_property_map` is a very general function, and can plot a map of any property.

 Line profiles
 =============

-Often it can be a good idea to integrate parts of the image, for example to improve the signal-to-noise ratio or to reduce the information of fewer dimentions.
+Often it can be a good idea to integrate parts of the image, for example to improve the signal-to-noise ratio or to reduce the information of fewer dimensions.
-This example will introduce how line profiles of properties can be made, by projecting the protperty onto a specific atom plane.
+This example will introduce how line profiles of properties can be made, by projecting the property onto a specific atom plane.
+The difference between mapping line profiles and maps, is that you need to decide the projection of the line profile.

 Plotting for publication
 ========================

-Please consider to cite Atomap
+Please consider to cite `Atomap: a new software tool for the automated analysis of atomic resolution images using two-dimensional Gaussian fitting <https://ascimaging.springeropen.com/articles/10.1186/s40679-017-0042-5>`_ when you publish work where you have used Atomap as a tool.
+Figures for publication are often customized, and here are a few tips on how to extract the data you wish to plot in a fancy plot.

 Saving specific data
 --------------------

-When making advaced figures containing specific data for publication, it can be a good idea to save this data for example in separate numpy files.
+When making advanced figures containing specific data for publication, it can be a good idea to save this data for example in separate numpy files.
 This makes it quick to load the data when using for example matplotlib to make figures.

 .. code-block:: python